AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/google-pubsub.md

 >[!NOTE]
 >
->Principal (roles) assigned to a pubsub project are inherited in all of the topics and subscriptions created inside a [!DNL PubSub] project.
-If you want to add a principal (role) to have access to a specific topic, then that principal (role) must also be added to the topic's corresponding subscription as well.
+>Principal (roles) assigned to a [!DNL PubSub] project are inherited in all of the topics and subscriptions created inside a [!DNL PubSub] project.
+If you want a principal (role) to have access to a specific topic, then that principal (role) must also be added to the topic's corresponding subscription as well.
 For more information, read the [[!DNL PubSub] documentation on access control](<https://cloud.google.com/pubsub/docs/access-control>).

 **API format**